Viruses and Spyware

 As with keeping yourself healthy, it's important to use preventative

-measures to avoid infection from malicious computer that can run the gamut
+measures to avoid infection from malicious computer programs that can run the gamut

 from mildly annoying to incredibly destructive.
 Viruses and spyware are

 the top problems for the average computer user, and though they

 have some differences, the methods of dealing with them are quite

 topics.
 Although this page deals with viruses and spyware specifically,

 there are other steps that you should take to keep you computer as safe

 from malicious programs as possible.
 Information explaining the

 differences between these two types of programs is displayed towards

 the bottom of this page, though you don't